 Under the old per stirpes method of distribution, your estate would be divided into three equal shares of $300,000 each, with one share going to A, one share to B's children, with B1 and B2 receiving $150,000 each, and one share going to C's children, with C1, C2 and C3 receiving $100,000.

-To a lot of people, this doesn't seem fair since you're related equally to all of your grandchildren.
-Why should some get a larger part of your estate from others?
+To a lot of people, this doesn't seem fair, since you're related equally to all of your grandchildren.
+Why should some get a larger part of your estate than others?

 The result is per capita at each generation, which is part of the MUPC.
 Under this approach, A would still receive his 1/3 share, but all of your other grandchildren would share the other 2/3rds ($600,000) equally, each receiving $120,000.

 These rules only apply for those who die without a will.
 If you don't like them, you'll need to create your own will or trust.